 A real backpackers town, the town of El Nido is still very basic in many ways and its location means improving infrastructure is quite the challenge.

 There are several factors to take into consideration before arriving in El Nido, for example the lack of ATMs or they fact that they regularly run out of cash.
 I’ve written a much longer detailed post on this everything you need to know before visiting El Nido here.

 There’s a huge range of accommodation in El Nido.
 There are definitely less luxury hotels, but that’s sure to change over time as this town grows in popularity.

 These are some of the best hostels to pick in the area:

 As I said, there aren’t too many ultra luxurious hotels yet, but these three below are some of the very best luxury hotels in El Nido.
 All are operated by the same group, offering idyllic and serene island experiences:

-I hope you’ve found my guide to the top things to do and see in El Nido useful and that maybe I’ve inspired you to visit this gorgeous place on your travels!
+I hope you’ve found my guide to El Nido useful and that maybe I’ve inspired you to visit this gorgeous place on your travels!

 Have you been here before?
 How did you find it?
 Let me know in the comments below!

 As I mentioned, I have been to the Philippines a few times and loved it every single time.
 It’s one of the most beautiful corners of the world, for sure.
 As mentioned above, I’ve written a guide covering all the practical information you need to know before visiting El Nido, as well as several other Philippines posts, including a three week Philippines itinerary.

 If you’ve enjoyed this post, feel free to share using the below links!